brabeeba/CogLink-Network/readme.md

 One can analyze the data of experiment i and generate the corresponding figures by running
 >python plot.py --experiment_num i

-In particular, Experiment 1, 2 generates figure 2, S2.
-Experiment 3, 4 generates figure 3, S3.
-Experiment 5 generates figure 4, S4.
-Experiment 6 generates figure 5, 6, S6.
-Experiment 7 generates figure 7.
-Experiment 8 generates figure 7i, S7.
-Experiment 9 generates figure 8, S8.
+In particular, Experiment 1 generates Figure 2b, S1a, S1c.
+Experiment 2 generates Figure 2c, S1b, S1c.
+Experiment 3, 4 generates previous lesion experiments but currently abolished from the paper.
+Experiment 5 generates figure Figure S3.
+Experiment 6 generates previous figures on augmented CogLink vs discounted thompson sampling.
+Also abolished in the current paper.
+Experiment 7 generates figure 6.
+Experiment 8 generates figure 6i, S6.
+Experiment 9 generates figure 7, S7.
+Experiment 11, 15 generate Figure S2d.
+Experiment 12 generates Figure 2i.
+Exepriment 13 generates Figure 4f, 4k.
+Experiment 14 generates Figure 4, 5.
+Experiment 16 generates Figure S2b.
+Experiment 17 generates Figure 5i.
 Experiment 10 is a demo experiment consists of only 5 runs and it is the same experiment as experiment 6.

 To generate figure 5m, one can run
 >python cumsum_run.py